-The John Sparks apartment building and parking lot border the site to the east.
+Magnolia Way borders the site to the east, followed by the intersection of Dogwood Drive and Azalea Drive, 0.1 mile east of the site.
 Single-family homes are on either side of Azalea Drive and Dogwood Drive.
 Continuing east is undeveloped forest land, with more single-family home neighborhoods 0.4 miles from the site.
 Christian City Children's Village is farther east, followed by Peters Road and Union City SS electric utility company.
 Residential neighborhoods and undeveloped land continue east.